Taylor Swift gives gloomy U.S. album sales a platinum shine

 Swift has appeared widely on television in past weeks, including serving as a mentor to contestants on NBC's popular TV singing contest "The Voice," one of the industry's most coveted promotional platforms.

-The album has also received favorable reviews for the singer who appears to have shed her country roots for wider, global pop music appeal.
+The album has also received favourable reviews for the singer who appears to have shed her country roots for wider, global pop music appeal.

 "What matters more and more these days is meaningful exposure of your music to fans that are going to buy your concert tickets and buy your merchandise and support you in all these other ways in whatever form that happens," Werde said.

-Swift's world tour last year took in $131 million, according to trade publication Pollstar, grossing some $2.5 million per concert.
+Swift's world tour last year took in $131 million (82.04 million pounds), according to trade publication Pollstar, grossing some $2.5 million per concert.
 She is set to head off on another in May.

 (Editing by Mary Milliken and Cynthia Osterman)